-From Innumerable incarnations of Vishnu, Rishis or Sages selected ten Avatars as a representative of rest, these ten incarnations are known in Sanskrit as “Dashavatar”.
+From Innumerable incarnations of Vishnu, Rishis or Sages selected ten Avatars as a representative of the rest; these ten incarnations are known in Sanskrit as “Dashavatar.”
 The Dhashavatara list of Vishnu is introduced in Garuda Purana (1st millennium BCE).

-The most popular ten avatars based on many puranas are Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Krishna, Buddha, and Kalki.
+Dashavatara order based on many Puranas is Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Krishna, Buddha, and Kalki.

 1. Matsya Avatar

-Matsya is the half fish, a half-human form of Vishnu.
-According to Matsya Puran, Matsya informs Manu, the leader of the humans, of the great flood, and helps him save all the motile living beings, the Vedas, and the seeds of all plants.
+Matsya is the half fish, a half-human avatar of Vishnu.
+Matsya Avatar of Vishnu is depicted as a four-armed figure with the top half of a man and the bottom half of a fish.
+According to Matsya Puran, Matsya tells Manu about the great flood and helps him save all the living beings, the Vedas, and the seeds of all plants.

 2. Kurma Avatar